backdrop-contrib/bad_ip/README.md

 ## Requirements

-This module requires Backdrop 1.26.0 and PHP 8.2.
+This module requires Backdrop 1.26.0, or higher version, and PHP 8.2.

 Consult your server administrator or hosting provider if you are unsure about these requirements.